Stocks vs. ETFs for Beginners: A Single Fruit or a Fruit Basket?

 Picking individual stocks can feel like trying to find the one perfect apple in a giant orchard — if you pick right, the reward can be huge … but if you pick a bad one?
 You could lose that entire investment.

-In this 60-second visual breakdown, Reginald explains why many investors stop hunting for the perfect apple and choose the fruit basket instead.
+In this quick breakdown, Reginald explains why many investors stop hunting for the perfect apple and choose the fruit basket instead.

 Having trouble viewing the embedded video?
-Watch on Instagram?
-Stocks vs. ETFs
+Watch it on Instagram: Stocks vs. ETFs

 • The Concept: You’re picking one company.